This page will show you the differences between resumes and Curriculum Vitaes (CVs) and will give you tips for writing each.

 See mySuccess for a number of resume templates and tip sheets.

-For more CV writing tips, samples, and information, ask for our CV Writing tip sheet or see a career advisor.
+For more information, check out our Brightspace site or see a career advisor.